 The assessment details for this course can be found in the facts box above.

 You must use the online system to submit your end-of-module assessment (EMA).

 You have to submit the single piece of written work for assessment after 21 weeks.
 There will be no other opportunity to complete the course.

-The details given here are for the course that starts in October 2013 and April 2014.
-We expect it to be available for the last time in October 2014.
+The details given here are for the course that starts in April and October 2014 when it will be available for the last time.

 Students who studied this course also studied at some time:

 To register a place on this course return to the top of the page and use the Click to register button.

 “I loved this course from start to finish.
 I found it was well written and engaging and the TMA was ...”

 “This was a thoroughly worthwhile investment of time.
 I'm doing a Natural Sciences degree and this module covered a lot ...”

 “PLEASE NOTE: This review and all previous reviews relate to the first edition of this module.
 The second edition, which ...”